 The potential for transmission of infection must be assessed at the patient’s entry to the care area.
 If hospitalised or in a care home setting this should be continuously reviewed throughout the stay/period of care.
 The assessment should influence placement decisions in accordance with clinical/care need(s).

-Patients who may present a cross-infection risk in any setting includes those:
+Patients who may present a cross-infection risk in any setting includes but is not limited to those:

 Isolation facilities should be prioritised depending on the known/suspected infectious agent (refer to Aide Memoire - Appendix 11).
 All patient placement decisions and assessment of infection risk (including isolation requirements) must be clearly documented in the patient notes.

 Staff cohorting; consider assigning a dedicated team of care staff to care for patients in isolation/cohort rooms/areas as an additional infection control measure during outbreaks/incidents.
-This can only be implemented if there are sufficient levels of staff available (so as not to have a negative impact on non-affected patients’ care).
+This can only be implemented through planning of staff rotas if there are sufficient levels of staff available to ensure consistency in staff allocation (so as not to have a negative impact on non-affected patients’ care).

 Primary care/out-patient settings: